The App Academy NL

 Recent The App Academy NL Reviews: Rating 4.45

-This 12-week iOS app development bootcamp will take place in Amsterdam.
-You will learn to develop apps for iPhones and iPads.
-We start with teaching you to program in Swift, we learn how to prototype an app concept, how to integrate an UX design, you'll get workshops on backend development and Scrum and with these skills you'll build your own apps.
+This 12-week iOS app development bootcamp will take place in Amsterdam, The Netherlands, on a 17th century naval shipyard in city's centre.
+You will learn to develop apps for iPhones / iPads.
+We start with teaching you how to program in Swift, we learn how to prototype an app concept, how to integrate an UX design, you'll get workshops on backend development and Scrum/Agile and with these skills you'll build your own apps.
 In the final five weeks you'll receive an assignment from a client (product owner).
-From the project briefing, you'll start developing and designing a prototype, which must be tested by actual users and delivered on time for presentation on Demo Day.
+From the project briefing on you'll start developing and designing a prototype, which must be tested by actual users and delivered on time for presentation on Demo Day.
 At the graduation you'll receive a Junior iOS Developer certificate from The App Academy.
-If you wish we can support you into your first job.
+If desired, housing and career development can be supported.

 - Yes, on a case-by-case basis

 - Yes, on an individual basis.

 - Basic computer knowledge with proven ability to become a professional developer